Sheepolution/how-to-love/book/bonus/vscode.md

 Now we are going to add two launchers.
 Note that the following approach is not necessarily the *best*.
 This is a personal preference.

 Go to Run and Debug (play button with a bug on the left).
-Click on `creat a launch.json file`.
+Click on `create a launch.json file`.

 Replace the contents of the new file with this: